doclin-dev/doclin/README.md

 1. Setup Database
    1. Install Postgres locally
-   2. Create a database named doclin
+   2. Create a database named "doclin"
 2. Fill up the credentials in .env file
+   1. DB_HOST and DB_PASS - These are credentials for your postgres server.
-   1. ACCESS_TOKEN_SECRET - This is used to sign the JWT tokens.
+   2. ACCESS_TOKEN_SECRET - This is used to sign the JWT tokens.
 Use a random string for this.
-   2. GITHUB_CLIENT_SECRET and GITHUB_CLIENT_ID - These are used for the github login.
+   3. GITHUB_CLIENT_SECRET and GITHUB_CLIENT_ID - These are used for the github login.
 Get these by creating a Github app.
-   3. SENDGRID_API_KEY - This is used for email notifications when someone is tagged on a thread.
+   4. SENDGRID_API_KEY - Optional.
+This is used for email notifications when someone is tagged on a thread.
 Get your own api key from Sendgrid.
-   4. DB_HOST and DB_PASS - These are credentials for your postgres server.
+   5. OPENAI_API_KEY - Optional.
+This is used for the copilot.

 ```
 cd api